Words of Encouragement for Someone in Rehab

 “It Always Seems Impossible Until It’s Done” -Nelson Mandella

 The recovery process may seem daunting and overwhelming at first, which is why it’s important to focus on taking things day by day.
-Recovery may seem impossible at first because of the early problems that someone may face in recovery, but before one can even blink, months have passed and what once seemed impossible has already been completed.
+It may seem impossible at first because of the early problems that someone may face in recovery, but before one can even blink, months have passed and what once seemed impossible has already been completed.

 “Say Yes to New Adventure”